 According to budgeting information from the University of Arizona, the maximum amount of after-tax income anyone should spend on fixed expenses, like mortgage payments, food, utilities, and car-related expenses, is 50%.
 Experts also recommend that about 20% of after-tax earnings go into your savings, if possible.
 To prepare for parenthood, you can increase the amount you save to build a nest egg that covers time you’re off work when your child is born, depending on how far ahead you begin to save.

-Here are six ways to consider as you work to save for your future child or children.
+Here are five ways to consider as you work to save for your future child or children.

 Without budgeting and some extra planning, the added expense of bringing a child into your life can leave you financially vulnerable in both the short term and the long term.
 It’s an understatement to say that having a baby changes almost everything about your life, but the financial changes you face don’t have to be painful.
 Luckily, you don’t have to pull the entire cost of raising that precious child out of your pocket the day your baby is born.
 With some smart saving, your baby’s first few months can also benefit from some smooth financial sailing.